- Who We Are

 - Call your borough office to make another appointment for a preliminary pension consultation with one of our trained advisors.

-- Carefully review your Comprehensive Annual Statement (CAS) to determine if there remains any prior service that needs to be claimed and contact the Teachers Retirement System of the City of New York, 55 Water Street, New York, NY 10041 to correct these discrepancies.
+- Carefully review your Annual Benefits Statement (ABS) to determine if there remains any prior service that needs to be claimed and contact the Teachers Retirement System of the City of New York, 55 Water Street, New York, NY 10041 to correct these discrepancies.

 In the fall of the school year you are retiring